thinkshout/thinkshout/blog/_posts/2015-11-17-up-and-running-part-1.md

 ##Syncing Sites##

 Site configurations are only exportable to sites that have the same UUID and have synced using the shared base configuration profile.
-To find your site’s UUID, cd to the web folder of the base site, then install and run ```drush config-get system.site.``` After that, any new site can be synced using these steps immediately after a fresh install (either via download or Git clone):
+To find your site’s UUID, cd to the web folder of the base site, then run ```drush config-get system.site```.
+After that, any new site can be synced using these steps immediately after a fresh install (either via download or Git clone):

 {% raw %}
 ```html